openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 Each project must provide the following:

 * A file with the list of other services it depends on
-* a docker compose file which loads the service and any of its external dependencies from the latest available images
+* a docker compose file which loads the service and any of its external dependencies (from the latest stable images by default, but configurable through environment)
 * associated list of environment variables with default values that will allow the service to start without intervention
 * an optional file (not in source control) that allows the developer to override environment defaults
 * all of the files referenced by the above must be in the root folder, to facilitate a sparse checkout